 The women’s volleyball club was established Fall 2011.
 The club was formed to; provide women the opportunity to participate in a non-varsity volleyball team; compete on a more competitive level; and promote an atmosphere that supports and encourages unity as well as teamwork.

 Website: Women's Volleyball Club Facebook

 Where is the Line is the college branch of the nonprofit organization Fear2Freedom started by our very own Mrs. Trible.
 Where is the Line is focused on raising awareness on the issues of sexual assault, domestic violence, and sex trafficking.
 We strive to educate the CNU community, create an open dialogue on the issues, and donate supplies and resources to those that are in need.

-The Writers Association’s primary purpose is to integrate members into the real world of literature.
+The Writers Syndicate’s primary purpose is to integrate members into the real world of literature.
 We will focus on supporting each other with our goals as professional writers in various fields.
 We also aim to stimulate creativity and personal writing.

 Young Life seeks to include any student who would like to be involved with our freshmen ministry.
 This includes students of different beliefs.
 All students will be welcome to explore what it means to be a follower of Jesus Christ and make a decision about it on their own.
 For students who decide not to be involved as Young Life volunteer leaders, Young Life staff will facilitate their connection to a ministry of their interest.
 For those interested in becoming leaders, Young Life will train them for positions of leadership with high school and middle school students.